 Without a doubt, not double-checking your resume before sending is a rookie resume mistake all too common.
 Once recruiters see a single grammar or spelling mistake, it completely throws them off.

 Functional skills-based resumes have their own disadvantages, which can turn employers off.
-As we’ve discussed earlier that they may not make the best impression compared to the other resume formats, you can make up for this by having a tailored cover letter.
+As we’ve discussed earlier, they may not make the best impression compared to the other resume formats, you can make up for this by having a tailored cover letter.

-Accompany your customized resume with a personalized cover letter.
+Accompany your customized document with a personalized cover letter.
 Show that you’re a serious candidate willing to learn, develop, and do what it takes to meet their demands.

-Don’t forget that the basic resume principles still apply to the functional skills-based resume.
+Don’t forget that the basic principles still apply to the functional resume format.

 You should be painting a picture to the reader of the value you’re bringing over to their organization.
-When push comes to shove, the key takeaway they should have is how you’re going to be a benefit to the team.
+When push comes to shove, the key takeaway they should have is how you will benefit the team.

 A short, specific and concise functional resume will help you increase your chances of getting hired.
 As long as it’s impactful and there’s a purpose behind each of your sentences, it helps with making your resume far from generic.
 Learn more about the advantages of one-page resumes in our helpful post on the topic.

-In Joanne’s marketing intern resume, we can see that it’s slightly different from the traditional functional skills-based resume.
+In Joanne’s marketing intern resume sample, we can see that it’s slightly different from the traditional functional resume.
 Although it resembles the reverse-chronological format, it actually minimizes the general setbacks as a whole because it’s more subtle.

 If you want to, you can move and rearrange some of the section orders.
 For example, instead of having the education section coming first, we could exchange it with your strengths or skills section first.